-complete the following nertical.
 Subject name Select the name to be specified as the Common Name field of the requested certificate's subject.
-This is typically set to the FQDN of the node on which the certificate is to be installed.
+This is typically se to the FQDN of the node on which the certificate is to be installed.
 The available options are prepopulated with the FQDNs (hostname plus domain) of the Management Node and each currently deployed Conferencing Node.
 The list also includes any SIP TLS FQDN names of your Conferencing Nodes, if such names have been configured and are different from the node's FQDN.
 If you want to specify a custom Common Name instead, select User-provided custom Common Name .
 Custom subject name Enter the name that you want to use as the Common Name field of the requested certificate's subject, if you have selected User-provided custom Common Name above.
 Private key type Select the type of private key to generate, or select Upload user-provided private key if you want to provide you own private key.
 Default: RSA (2048bit) Private key Only applies if you have selected Upload user-provided private key above.
 Enter the PEM formatted RSA or ECC private key to use when generating your CSR.
 You can either paste the key into the input field or upload the private key file from your local file system.
-Subject alternative names Select the subject alternative names to be included in the CSR.
+Subject alternative names Select the subject alternative names (SANs) to be included in the CSR.
 This allows the certificate to be used to secure a server with multiple names (such as a different DNS name), or to secure multiple servers using the same certificate.
-You can choose from the same list of names presented in the Subject name field (the name you have already chosen as the Common Name is by default automatically included in the Subject alternative names list).
-In some deployments it may be more practical to generate single CSR in which all of your Conferencing Node FQDNs are included in the list of subject alternative names.
+You can choose from the same list of names presented in the Subject name field.
+Note that the name you choose as the Common Name is automatically included in the generated CSR's list of SANs (even if you remove it from the Subject alternative names list shown here).
+In some deployments it may be more practical to generate single CSR in which all of your Conferencing Node FQDNs are included in the list of SANs.
 This means that the same single server certificate returned by the CA can then be assigned to every Conferencing Node.
-When integrating with Microsoft Lync / Skype for Business, subject alternative name entries must be included for every individual Conferencing Node in the public DMZ (public DMZ deployments) or in the trusted application pool (on-prem deployments).
+When integrating with Microsoft Lync / Skype for Business, SAN entries must be included for every individual Conferencing Node in the public DMZ (public DMZ deployments) or in the trusted application pool (on-prem deployments).
 See Certificate creation and requirements more information.
-Additional subject alternative names Optionally, enter a comma-separated list of additional subject alternative names to include in the CSR.
-For example, when integrating with on-prem Lync / Skype for Business deployments you would typically need to add the trusted application pool FQDN.
+Additional subject Optionally, enter a comma-separated list of additional subject alternative names to include in the CSR. alternative names For example, when integrating with on-prem Lync / Skype for Business deployments you would typically need to add the trusted application pool FQDN.
 Additional subject (if required you can fields enter the following additional CSR attributes; these are all blank by default) Organization name The name of your organization.
 Department The department within your organization.
 City The city where your organization is located.
 State or Province The state or province where your organization is located.
 Country The 2 letter code of the country where your organization is located.
-Advanced (in most scenarios y ou should leave the advanced options to their default settings) Include Microsoft certificate template extension Select this option to specify a (Microsoft-specific) certificate template in the CSR.
-This is needed when using the Certification Authority MMC snap-in to request a certificate from an enterprise CA. Selecting this option causes the 'WebServer' certificate template to be specified.
+Advanced (in most scenarios y you should leave the advanced options to their default settings) Include Microsoft certificate template extension Select this option to specify a (Microsoft-specific) certificate template in the CSR.
+This is needed when using the Certification Authority MMC snap-in to request a certificate from an enterprise CA. Selecting this option causes th 'WebServer' certificate template to be specified.
 Default: disabled.

-Include Common Name in Subject Alternative Names Specifies whether to include the requested subject Common Name in the Subject Alternative Name field of the CSR.
-Default: enabled.
+Include CommonSpecifies whether to include the requested subject Common Name in the Subject Alternative Name field of theName in SubjectCSR.Alternative NamesDefault: enabled.